Last Vat

 Then I take the form of a Bizra.

-But because I have elements of Gen within me, I can become Jiku again.
+For others, there is no return from this transformation, but I have sparks of Gen within me, so I can become Jiku again.

 As soon as I complete the transformation, the room is filled with light.